Long- and Short-Term Health Effects & Dangers of Cocaine Use

-, cocaine is a highly addictive stimulant drug that can cause many serious serious health effects from long-term cocaine use, including addiction.
-Despite the harm caused by cocaine use, the substance is still widely used in the United States.
-According to the 2020 National Survey on Drug Use and Health, about 5.2 million people age 12 or older used cocaine in the past year, and approximately 1.3 million Americans 12 years old or older (0.5%) reported struggling with past-year cocaine use disorder.1
+Derived from the leaves of the coca plant, cocaine is a highly addictive stimulant drug that can cause many serious health effects from long-term use, including addiction.
+But despite the harm it causes, cocaine is still widely used in the United States.
+According to the 2022 National Survey on Drug Use and Health, about 5.3 million people age 12 or older used cocaine in the past year, and approximately 1.4 million Americans 12 years old or older (0.5%) reported struggling with past-year cocaine use disorder.13

 What are the long-term effects of cocaine?
-This page will cover the many lasting health problems from cocaine use, as well as the short-term cocaine side effects, and the treatment options for people struggling with cocaine addiction.
+This page will cover the possible lasting health problems from cocaine use, as well as short-term cocaine side effects and treatment options for people struggling with cocaine addiction.

 What Are the Long-Term Effects of Cocaine Use?